 Pursuant to the Non-Financial Reporting Directive (NFDR) companies in Germany must submit non-financial statements that include environmental issues such as greenhouse gas emissions and the use of renewable energies.
 The directive is implemented in Section 289c (2) no. 1 HGB.
 Specifically, this law applies to listed companies, credit institutions, and insurance companies with more than 500 employees and total assets of over 20 Mio EUR or net revenue of over 40 Mio EUR.
 These companies are required to provide information on the impact of climate change on their business model, as well as their greenhouse gas emissions and the measures they are taking to reduce them.
 The law is in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), which encourages companies to disclose information on the financial risks and opportunities associated with climate change.
-The directive and its implementation will be replaced by the CSRD, which Germany must enforce by summer 2024 at the latest.
-The CSRD will extend the scope of application to more companies and further climate-related reporting obligations.
+The directive and its implementation will be replaced by the CSRD, which Germany was supposed to implement into national law by summer 2024 at the latest.
+The CSRD should extend the scope of application to more companies and further climate-related reporting obligations.
+The new developments surrounding the Omnibus Simplification package now remain to be seen.